NdV66/roll-my-dices/README.md

 Files with translations.

 #### `/models`
-All app models for store and manipulate any data. \
+All app MAIN models for store and manipulate any data. \
 Each of them should be use as singletons (always).

+#### `/models/rolls`
+All app models for rolling dice and manipulate these result.

 #### `/services`
 All hard app logic (calculations etc.)